E(n)-equivariant Graph Neural Cellular Automata: -equivariant Graph Neural CAs

 \paragraph{Global propagation from local interactions} Message-passing GNNs require $\ell$ layers to allow communication between nodes that are $\ell$-hops away.
 Several tasks in graph ML tend to be very challenging when the diameter of the underlying graph $\gG$ is larger than the number of layers used, and that is because the receptive field of the network may not comprise the whole graph \citep{zhao2019pairnorm, alon2020bottleneck}.
 Further, to avoid severe over-smoothing \citep{li2018deeper}, most popular GCN-style networks \citep{kipf2016semi} tend to be shallow, with narrow receptive fields, leading to \emph{under-reaching} \citep{wenkel2022overcoming}.
-To avoid this limitation, it is common to exchange messages among all nodes and providing the edge information $(i, j) \in \gE$ as a boolean flag within the edge attributes \citep{liu2019graph, satorras2021egnn, satorras2021n}.
-This is computationally quadratic in the number of nodes, and therefore very expensive and challenging when processing large graphs.
+To avoid this limitation, it is common to exchange messages among all nodes and provide the edge information $(i, j) \in \gE$ as a Boolean flag within the edge attributes \citep{liu2019graph, satorras2021egnn, satorras2021n}.
+This is computationally quadratic in the number of nodes, and therefore very challenging and computationally expensive when processing large graphs.

 In our setting, due to the 1-step Markovian property of $\trule$, the effective receptive field of \model localized message-passing grows larger with each state update until eventually encompassing the whole graph.
-In this way global propagation of information arises from spatially localized interactions of nodes.
+In this way global propagation of information arises from localized interactions of nodes.
 In other words, iterative local message-passing circumvents the quadratic complexity and related challenges of exchanging messages among all nodes at each step.
 This self-organizing process does not require any external control or centralized leader: nodes communicate with their neighbors to make collective decisions about the final configuration of the nodes.
 This globally consistent and complex behaviour, which arises from strictly local interactions, is a particular feature of (N)CAs as we show in our experiments.
-Finally, we emphasise that—despite the localized computation—we are allowed to express global information within the loss function used for training.
+Finally, we emphasise that—despite the localized model computation—we are allowed to express global information within the loss function used for training.
 In other words, the training signal can account for the distance between two nodes that are actually not connected via an edge, as we will do in Equations \ref{eq:inv_loss} and \ref{eq:bce}.